Information for Families

 Up to three qualified candidates will be interviewed by the family.
 These nannies have undergone preliminary background checks, had their experience and references verified, and have a minimum of two years working with children.

-Step #5: Make a job offer to the most outstanding candidate.
+Make a job offer

 You and your new nanny will negotiate compensation.
 After an agreement is reached, an intent to hire contract is signed by the family and the nanny.